olmps/memo/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Caso de Uso/Use Case:**

-<-- Quais casos de uso essa nova funcionalidade cobre?.
-E quais problemas ela resolve? / What use cases this feature
+<-- Quais casos de uso são impactados por essa nova funcionalidade?
+Quais problemas ela resolve? / What use cases this
-impacts on?
+have direct impact by this new feature?
 What problems does it solve? -->

 **Proposta/Proposal:**

 <-- Faça uma breve porém informativa descrição da sua proposta.
-Se possível, ilustre ela com imagens / Do a brief but
+Se possível, ilustre ela com imagens / Do a brief and
 complete description about your proposal.
 If applicable, illustrate it with images. -->